JuliusGrote/Tetrix_Psychopy/README.md

 - - -
 ## General Structure:

+&rarr; This fMRI Paradigm is designed to be highly customizable.
+All follwoing aspects can be - at least in some way - adjusted to your specific needs.

-&rarr; The Paradigm consists of a:
+&rarr; By default, the Paradigm consists of a:

 1. "Pre-Trial" part, in which the individual skill of a participant is determined by playing "Pretrial_rounds" rounds and calculating the level for the "Main Part".
 Additionally, you can choose how this level is calculated - either by averaging or determining the Just Noticable Difference via weighted logistic regression.
 (JND: level/ game speed at which participants fail 50% of the time, adopted and modified from [Baker et al. 2018](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0201486).
 "Objective" treshold at which the highest neural activity is observed).
 For more information see on options [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt)

+&rarr; Note that this part of the experiment (with all explanatory routines) can be disabled in [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt), set "Pretrial_rounds" to "None" (for more information, see [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt)).

-2. The "Main Part" holds the actual fMRI related experiment.
+3. The "Main Part" holds the actual fMRI related experiment.
 There are 2 condition blocks in one trial lasting 20sec each with
 30 trials in total (can be altered, though not recommended, in [config_paradigm_psychopy](config_paradigm_psychopy.txt))

 ### Conditions ("Main Part"):

-1. play_Tetris: Subjects play the game normally while beeing instructed to focus on mental rotation/imagery (adopted from [Agren et al. 2021](https://link.springer.com/article/10.1007/s12144-021-02081-z)).
+1. play_Tetris: Subjects play the game normally while beeing instructed to focus on mental rotation/imagery (adopted from [Agren et al. 2021](https://link.springer.com/article/10.1007/s12144-021-02081-z )).
 Additionally, the "wm_load" can be analyzed using randomized "high_load" and "low_load" "play_Tetris" trials.
 Similarly, "speed" can be investigated: "high_speed" (increased game level) vs. "low_speed" (decreased game level).
 See [config_paradigm_psychopy](config_paradigm_psychopy.txt) for more information!

 2. watch_Tetris: Control condition to account for basic visual processing not important for VSWM functions, mental imagery or planning.
 Subjects are instructed to just watch so automatic gameplay.
 Blocks do not stack in this condition to avoid that subject participate in the game subconsciously.